simon-brooke/youyesyet/README.md

 ### Editors/IDEs

 I (Simon) use, like and recommend [LightTable](http://lighttable.com/) as my editor; I used to use Emacs, and there is excellent Clojure tooling for Emacs, but these days Emacs ways of working seem just too far from everything else to be comfortable to me.
 [NightCode](https://sekao.net/nightcode/) is a lighter-weight Clojure IDE which you may like.
-There's also [Cursive](https://cursive-ide.com/) but it isn't free and I haven't tried it.
+There's also [Cursive](https://cursive-ide.com/) but it isn't free and I have so far found it more annoying than helpful; or [Counterclockwise](https://github.com/ccw-ide/ccw) which I don't have recent experience of.

 ### Git